What’s on in the Pocklington and district area over the next couple of weeks

 Driffield

-The Maple Room, Bell Hotel: Driffield Silver Band, 7.30pm-9.30pm.
+The Maple Room, Bell Hotel: Driffield Silver Band, 7.30pm to 9.30pm.
 New players and visitors always welcome.
-Visit www.driffieldband.com for more details.
+Visit www.driffieldband.com for more details about the band.

 Seaton Ross